How the Travel Calendar Works

 You can delete a trip by clicking or touching the 'x' next to it.

 As you populate the calendar with your commutes, the summary of vehicle travel, pollution and cost savings will update.
-To learn more about your savings, select 'Show Details' and see your totals plus the savings of other commuters who registered by selecting your employer in the account preferences.
+To learn more about your savings, select 'Show Details' located above the calendar and see your totals plus the savings of other commuters who registered by selecting your employer in the commute preferences.

 In addition to tracking your savings, if you have vehicle insurance and you reduce the amount you drive in your vehicle, you could lower your auto insurance premiums.
 Call your insurer to find out what discounts might be available when you lower the miles on your own vehicle.

 Please note that you could enjoy additional savings when you travel by bus, train and Pace Vanpool.
 These fares can be paid with pre-tax income by employees of companies that participate in a payroll deduction or a transit benefit program.